SpockExtension/Spock/README.md

 npm run build
 ```

-This should create a production bundle for the extension, ready to be zipped and published to the stores.
+This should create a production bundle for the extension, and sideload it.